-Natalie Cahill, Chief Executive

-Reviewed annually. (amendments May 24) Latest Review: March 25
+Natalie Cahill, Chief Executive Reviewed annually.
+Latest Review: March 25 Further updates May 2025

 Appendix 1 - Procedure for Dealing with Suspicions, Allegations or Disclosure of Child Abuse

 Fareport employee has concerns about the welfare of a child, young person or vulnerable adult, or a disclosure is made.